-- 1) Provide a statement of qualifications for your organization, including an organization chart, a statement of the size of firm, a description of services provided by your organization, and a statement of the extent of experience/history providing the services requested by this RFP.
-How long has your organization been involved in providing these types of services/programs with public or private agencies? - 2) How many full time employees (FTEs) do you plan to assign to this project if you are selected? - 3) How long have key personnel been involved in similar work?
-Do key staff have experience with implementing services similar to those specified in this RFP? - 4) How many people in total are employed by your company?
-Delineate between employees and consultants.

-5) If applicable, list the professional qualifications for each individual that would be assigned to provide services requested by this RFP, including date and educational institutions of any applicable degrees, additional applicable training, and any professional certifications and/or licensing.
-In lieu of listing this information, you may submit a resume or curriculum vitae for each such individual if the resume/CV includes all the requested information.
+- Provide a statement of qualifications for your organization, including an organization chart, a statement of the size of firm, a description of services provided by your organization, and a statement of the extent of experience/history providing the services requested by this RFP. - 2) How many full-time employees (FTEs) do you plan to assign to this project if you are selected? - 3) How many people in total are employed by your company?
+Delineate between employees and consultants. - 4) If applicable, list the professional qualifications for each partner agency or individual that would be assigned to provide services requested by this RFP.
+Include the date and educational institutions of any applicable degrees, additional applicable training, and any professional certifications and/or licensing.
+In lieu of listing this information, you may submit a resume or curriculum vitae for each such individual if the resume/CV includes all the requested information. - 5) How long have key personnel been involved in similar work?
+Do key staff have experience with implementing services similar to those specified in this RFP (such as: completing mental health assessments, providing mental health crisis response services, triage crisis calls, supporting family/caregivers during a time of youth crisis, providing education related to mental health crisis and appropriate response tactics).